 The aircraft was first demonstrated to the general public at an air parade held on July 9, 1961 in Tushino.

 These aircraft remained in service in the Soviet Union until 1980, when they were finally decommissioned.
-Until the early 70s, when the MiG-25 began to enter the army, the Su-9s were in fact the highest-altitude and fastest aircraft in the USSR.
+Until the early 70s, when the MiG-25 began to enter the army, the Su-9 was actually the highest-altitude and fastest aircraft in the USSR.
 This was confirmed by world speed and altitude records set between 1959 and 1962 by test pilots V.S.
 Ilyushin, A.A.
 Koznov and B.M.
 Adrianov.

 Su-9 (NATO codification: Fishpot) is a Soviet single-engine all-weather interceptor fighter.
 One of the first Soviet aircraft with a delta wing, the world's first interceptor fighter, created as an integral part of a single interception complex.